sst-elements/element-installer/README.md

-# SST Elements
+# SST Elements Installer

-Installer for SST Elements.
+The SST core requires at least one [element](http://sst-simulator.org/SSTPages/SSTDeveloperElementSummaryInfo/) (a drivable library) to perform a simulation.
+As a stand-alone entity, the core fulfills no purpose.

+This installer provides users with the capability to manage the elements on their systems.
+Read [PROPOSAL.md](PROPOSAL.md) for further justification as well as details for contribution.

 ## Table of Contents